 Sylvia from Morristown Age: 29.
 Petite, attractive and very diligent in bed...
 I will do EVERYTHING to make you happy!

 The Oral Presentation Rubric is in your inbox.
 While most gestures reinforce the verbal message, pointing is one that should be avoided.
 They should be using their public speaking voice in every practice session.
 With practice and incorporation of the three criteria listed above, your students will be prepared for presentation success.
 Pointing can come across as aggressive.
 Like any other skill, successfully presenting in front of the class is something that can be taught and learned.

-Diana from Ashburn Age: 30.
+Diana from Morristown Age: 30.
 Looking for a man capable of bringing to orgasm.
 I love experiments in bed.
 I want insatiable.

-Rose from Ashburn Age: 30.
+Rose from Morristown Age: 30.
 I love sex in all its manifestations and in various formats.

 Scoring rubric for presentations